kergoth/dotfiles-chezmoi/README.md

 - [patchutils](http://cyberelk.net/tim/software/patchutils/): A small collection of programs that operate on patch files.

-  - On Windows, patchutils can be used via either WSl or MSYS2 (which can be installed via scoop and run as `msys2`, ex. `msys2 -c 'exec filterdiff "$@"' -`).
+  - On Windows, patchutils can be used via either WSL or MSYS2 (which can be installed via scoop and run as `msys2`, ex. `msys2 -c 'exec filterdiff "$@"' -`).

 - [ssh-copy-id](https://www.openssh.com): Install your identity.pub in a remote machine’s authorized_keys.